Kisameee/Qlearning-/README.md

 # Qlearning-
-This repository contains qome Qleaninrg algotithms applied to Windjammers
+This repository contains some Qleaninrg algotithms applied to Windjammers